Fueling data-driven decisions, transparency, and operations across the U.S. Department of Justice

-Advise senior leaders and create an agency-wide strategy to modernize the U.S. Department of Justice so that it can enforce the law and ensure fair and impartial administration of justice.
+Advise senior leaders and create an agency-wide strategy to modernize the U.S. Department of Justice (DOJ) so that it can enforce the law and ensure fair and impartial administration of justice.

-What are the existing gaps within the U.S. Department of Justice's legacy systems and what is a structured way to implement change?
+What are the existing gaps within DOJ’s legacy systems, and what is a structured way to implement change?

-- Expansion of external collaboration, outreach, and engagement.
+- Expanding external collaboration, outreach, and engagement.

 - Developing innovative knowledge-sharing platforms, data dashboards, and systems for data reporting and analysis.